2024

 Continuing into 2024, since February 2023, Louisa Ghevaert has been a member of the Advisory Board for the international Expanded Carrier Screening Research Project led by Dr Cathy Herbrand at De Montfort University, Leicester together with Professor Nicky Hudson at De Montfort University, Professor Pascal Borry at the University of Leuven, Professor Bronwyn Parry at King’s College London and Professor Zosia Miedzybrodzka at the University of Aberdeen entitled, “Reproduction in the age of genomic medicine: the emergence , commercialisation and implications of preconception expanded carrier screening (ECS)”.

-On 7 February 2024 Louisa Ghevaert attended Progress Educational Trust’s informative event on the HFEA’s new IVF ‘Add-Ons’ ratings system entitled “IVF Add-Ons: How Should We Score the HFEA’s New Ratings System?”.
+On 7 February 2024 Louisa Ghevaert attends Progress Educational Trust’s informative event on the HFEA’s new IVF ‘Add-Ons’ ratings system entitled “IVF Add-Ons: How Should We Score the HFEA’s New Ratings System?”.
 It looked at the development, understanding, evidence and use of IVF ‘Add-Ons’.

 On 22 February 2024 Louisa Ghevaert delivers a webinar hosted by the Royal College of Midwives (RCM) entitled “Surrogacy: What Do Midwives Need To Know?” to ensure midwives are aware of the current framework around surrogacy in the UK, and proposed changes, to enable them to provide appropriate care and support.